en3mydev/en3mydev/README.md

 ### Hi there, I'm Daniel! 👋

 👨‍💻 I'm a Software Engineer and a Computer Science and Electronics student at Politehnica University of Bucharest (Year 3).
-🔭 I’m currently working on sharpening my skills in backend development with Node.js.
+🔭 I am currently working on a full-stack Crypto Trading Platform web application.
 🌱 I’m learning and exploring the depths of software engineering, diving into React, JavaScript, CSS, and C/C++.

 ### 📫 Connect with me: